AndyShiue/Ende-readme/README.md

 | argument inference        | no        | yes          | proof search | no          |
 | can be dependent on       | no        | yes          | yes          | yes         |

+The last argument in a list of arguments in pi mode can also be `dynamic` so it can accept variadic arguments.

 # Universes

 What's the type of `Type`?